{{flagHref}}

 Applications in Metals and Alloys

-Several factors influence the fracture toughness of metals and alloys:
+Several factors influence the measured fracture toughness of metal and alloy:

 Frequently Asked Questions